Tourists Visiting the U.S. Need Travel Medical Insurance

-- You get in a car accident
+- Gets in a car accident

-- Your mother has a heart attack
+- Has a heart attack

-- Your son hits a tree while skiing
+- Hits a tree while skiing

-- Your father comes down with pneumonia
+- Comes down with pneumonia

 Emergency Room Visits are Not Free

-Your Visa Sponsor can be Held Liable for Your Bills
+Your Visa Sponsor Can Be Held Liable for Your Bills

-Disclaimer: Information presented here is high level and for your convenience only, it may not be accurate and may not cover all aspect of the ACA or Obama care act.
+Disclaimer: Information presented here is high level and for your convenience only, it may not be accurate and may not cover all aspect of the ACA or ObamaCare act.
 The ACA law is not fully implemented yet, definitions, eligibility etc. are subjective and may vary from state to state.
 You may contact a qualified licensed health insurance agent in your area to discuss your specific situations and options.
 You may also write to us at firstname.lastname@example.org.